x-codingman/KOM/symbolic-execution-engine/README.md

 ```

 #### E1.
 Vulnerable System Call Detection
 To run symbolic execution for ThreadX system calls, navigate to the **symbolic-execution-experiment** folder and execute the Python script.
 Most system calls will complete normally within 5 minutes, except for mutex_delete and mutex_put.
-These two system calls may take up to 9 hours to finish, depending on the host machine’s performance.
+Note that these two system calls may take up to 9 hours to finish, depending on the host machine’s performance.

 ```
 cd symbolic-execution-experiment/scripts